Mark joined Castel as chief executive officer in July 2013.

 Before joining Barbican, Stephen was legal counsel and company secretary at Equitas for over 12 years, prior to which he was in private practice with leading law firms in London and Melbourne.

 Stephen holds degrees in Law and Economics from the University of Melbourne.
 He is a barrister and solicitor of the Supreme Court of Victoria and High Court of Australia and is admitted to practise as a solicitor in England and Wales.

 Thomas is co-founder and managing director of Seacurus which became part of Barbican Insurance Group in June 2013.

 Following fourteen years of deep sea experience on all vessel types and in all ranks, Captain Thomas Brown graduated from Plymouth University with a BSc (Hons) in Marine Technology and Marine Law.
 Thomas spent seven years working at a senior level in the claims department of a leading International Group P&I Club before he co-founded Seacurus in 2004.

-Andy Caldwell joined Barbican in March 2008 and is head of non-marine reinsurance.
+Andy Caldwell joined Barbican in March 2008 and is active underwriter for Syndicate 1955.